-Starting February 24, 2026, DigiCert will update MPIC to enforce corroboration using at least three remote network locations from at least two different Regional Internet Registry regions to comply with the next phase of CA/Browser Forum MPIC requirements.
+Starting June 1, 2026, and finishing no later than June 14, 2026, DigiCert will update MPIC to require corroboration from at least four remote network locations across at least two different Regional Internet Registry regions to comply with the next phase of the CA/Browser Forum MPIC requirements.

 Background